 Though he remained on the fringe of the jazz scene, John' s work obligations took priority for the next few decades.
 It wasn't until the fall of 2006 that veteran bassist, Ross Cornelison asked him to fill in for pianist Stu Calhoon at their regular gig at Sam and Gabe's Italian Bistro.
 John worked semi-regularly with Ross for the next two years and has continued working at numerous venues with some of the talented bassists and drummers in Des Moines.

 John loves the standard JAZZ repertoire - especially in a swinging, bluesy, hard bop style.
-He He He has tremendous respect for the jazz masters, both historically and those who still play "real JAZZ".
+He has tremendous respect for the jazz masters, both historically and those who still play "real JAZZ".
 John is grateful everyday for the joy of this music .

 515-202-0937 for information on live jazz for